Skip to content ↓

 Darkwood Manor

 This unit looks at Mrs Brown’s attempts to sell her haunted house, Darkwood Manor, bringing to life local characters in the nearby village.
 The focus is also on how to create atmosphere and develop characterisation.
-Students will learn about soundscapes, mime, improvisation and thoughts aloud.
+Students will learn about soundscapes, mime, improvisation, thoughts aloud and lighting design.

-Assessment will be on AO2 – group performance and AO4 – self and peer evaluation
+Assessment will be on AO1 – group work AO2 – group performance

-Assessment will be on AO2 – group performance and AO3 – independent research
+Assessment will be on AO1 – group work AO2 – group performance

 Storytelling

 In this unit students will develop their creativity, narration and storytelling skills.
-They will explore extracts from the play Sparkleshark by Phillip Ridley.
 This unit aims to bring together all the skills and techniques learned across the year into an extended devised performance as well as introducing new techniques such as slow motion, transitions and creative use of props and objects.

 The Truth Is Out There

-Assessment will be on AO1 group work and AO2 – group performance
+Assessment will be on AO1 – group work AO2 – group performance

 Treasure Island

 During this unit students will explore elements of the story of Treasure Island, looking at extracts from a play adaptation.
-They will develop their characterisation skills and learn about character motivation and how to communicate this in performance.
-Techniques such as soundscape, body as prop, choral movement, hotseating and still image will be used in the exploration of the play and characters.
-Students will learn about set design, the idea of a design concept and the world of the play.
+They will consider how to stage scenes while developing their characterisation skills and learning about communicating character motivation in performance.
+Techniques such as soundscape, body as prop, word fighting, choral movement, hotseating and still image will be used in the exploration of the play and characters.
+Students will also learn about set design.

-Assessment will be on AO2 – group performance AO4 – self and peer evaluation
+Assessment will be on AO1 – group work AO2 – group performance

 A Midsummer Night’s Dream

-Students will explore the story and characters of the Shakespearian comedy while learning about cross cutting, word fighting, status, and dramatic irony.
-They will explore the different worlds of the play – Athens, the Fairies, the Lovers and the Mechanicals.
-Throughout the unit students will also be developing their evaluation skills.
+Students will explore the story and characters of the Shakespearian comedy while learning about tableau, status, and dramatic irony.
+They will explore the different worlds of the play – Athens, the Fairies, the Lovers and the Mechanicals and the role of sound design in performance.

-Assessment will be on AO2 – group performance AO4 – self and peer evaluation
+Assessment will be on AO1 – group work and AO2 – group performance

-Assessment will be on AO2 – group performance AO3 – justification of performance choices
+Assessment will be on AO1 – group work and AO2 – group performance

-Students will learn about the different roles within a theatre company/theatre organisation – performers, designers, administration, directors and producers.
-They will then form their own small theatre companies and take on one or two roles within the company to stage a devised performance.
+Students will explore 2 Shakespeare plays, consolidating their learning from across KS3.
+They will consider plot, characters and different interpretations.
+They will then create a trailer for a Shakespeare play of their choice.
+They will work as a company and take on one or two roles (performance, design, filming or directing) within the company devise, rehearse, design and record and film trailer.
 This unit will allow all students to develop those transferable skills embedded in the subject – organisation, creativity, time management, teamwork, communication and planning while also developing their Drama skills.

 Assessment will be on AO1 – group work AO2 – group performance or design